akka/akka-http/docs/src/main/paradox/scala/http/client-side/request-level.md

 ### Using the Future-Based API in Actors

 When using the @scala[`Future`]@java[`CompletionStage`] based API from inside an `Actor`, all the usual caveats apply to how one should deal with the futures completion.
-For example you should not access the Actors state from within the @scala[`Future`]@java[`CompletionStage`]'s callbacks
+For example you should not access the actor's state from within the @scala[`Future`]@java[`CompletionStage`]'s callbacks
-(such as `map`, `onComplete`, ...) and instead you should use the @scala[`pipeTo`]@java[`pipe`] pattern to pipe the result back to the Actor as a message:
+(such as `map`, `onComplete`, ...) and instead you should use the @scala[`pipeTo`]@java[`pipe`] pattern to pipe the result back to the actor as a message:

 Scala
 :   @@snip [HttpClientExampleSpec.scala](../../../../../test/scala/docs/http/scaladsl/HttpClientExampleSpec.scala) { #single-request-in-actor-example }